Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 DepartureCairns Reef Fleet Terminal, daily

-Reef sitesOuter Great Barrier Reef — 2–3 sites visited per trip
+Reef sitesOuter Great Barrier Reef — typically 2–3 sites visited per trip

 Experience levelBeginners (intro dives available) and certified divers